 When you rely on one weapon, you haven’t embraced strategy.
 You’ve only embraced the tactics that allow you to demonstrate skill with that particular weapon in a relatively limited surrounding.

-Applied modernly, watch out for people who claim to have deep general understanding, but they only have shallow specific skills or—even worse—temporarily visiting luck.
+Applied modernly, watch out for people who claim to have a deep general understanding, but they only have shallow specific skills or—even worse—temporarily visiting luck.
 We see this in a few commercial spaces on the internet.
 For example:

 - Someone makes money online with one product.
 Now they market themselves as an entrepreneur teaching you entrepreneurship.